MyroG/MyroP-s-Arcade-Machine/README.md

 ### Customization

 If you want to customize the game with different textures, you can perfectly do it, but be careful concerning the walls, walls are stretched so if you want to add a custom wall texture you need to account the stretch.

+It is also possible to display the game on a different asset, like a TV screen (not included), to do so you need to :
+- Place the "game" game object at a spot that is not too easy to notice, for instance behind a wall
+- Attach the "Joystick" script on a game object that can be used as a controller, the controller also needs "VCCPickup" and "VRCObjectSync", the "Joystick" script needs a reference to the "MainGame" script which is located in the "game" game object.
+- Apply the render texture on your TV screen.